WBWL (FM): WFNX (1982–2012)

 On May 16, 2012, Phoenix Media/Communications Group announced that it would sell WFNX to iHeartMedia (then known as Clear Channel Communications) for $14.5 million, after finding it difficult to sustain its continued operation.
 The next day, WFEX was sold to Blount Communications, which would rename that station WDER-FM.
 Live programming ended on July 20, 2012, with the last song being "Let's Go to Bed" by the Cure (the first song on WFNX in 1983); an automated version of WFNX remained available online until March 2013, when the Boston Phoenix publication shut down (citing huge financial losses), and was also heard on 101.7 FM until 4:00 p.m. on July 24, 2012, when Clear Channel assumed control of the station.
 At that time, after playing "Shake It Out" by Florence and the Machine, 101.7 began stunting with a loop of the Boston-famous song "Dirty Water" by the Standells.

 The 2012 sale of the station to Clear Channel did not include WFNX's intellectual property, and the Phoenix continued to stream automated music on WFNX.com.
 The company had plans to eventually launch WFNX.com as a full-service internet radio station.
 On August 17, 2012, WFNX hired former programming director Kurt St. Thomas as executive producer for the internet station.

 WFNX.com officially relaunched as an internet station at midnight October 31, 2012.
 The first song played on the revived station was "Comeback Kid" by Sleigh Bells.

 Shortly before the sale of the station, The Boston Globe announced plans for an online alternative rock station for its Boston.com website, and later hired former WFNX DJs Adam 12, Julie Kramer, Paul Driscoll, and Henry Santoro.
 The station, RadioBDC, launched on August 13, 2012.

 On March 14, 2013, it was announced that WFNX.com would not continue in its current form after the announcement that the Boston Phoenix would be shutting down.
 At midnight on March 19, 2013, WFNX.com was officially shut down; the final song played on the station was "Old Friend" by Sea Wolf.

 As for the WFNX call letters, they would later be picked up by a radio station in Athol.
-After that station was sold and changed call letters to WKMY in 2020, the call letters (WFNX) would move to a station (95.3 FM; "The Otter") in Grand Marais, Minnesota.
-On January 23, 2024, 95.3 FM; "The Otter" returned its license to the Federal Communications Commission (FCC) rendering the WFNX call letters available for reassignment.

-On February 5, 2024, Scituate Community Radio, a new Low Power FM (LPFM) licensed to Scituate, MA was granted the WFNX-LP call letters bringing the legendary call letters back to Massachusetts.
+After that station was sold and changed call letters to WKMY in 2020, the WFNX call letters would move to a station in Grand Marais, Minnesota.
+On January 23, 2024, the Minnesota station returned its license to the Federal Communications Commission (FCC) rendering the WFNX call letters available for reassignment.
+On February 5, 2024, Scituate Community Radio, a new low-power FM (LPFM) station licensed to Scituate, was granted the WFNX-LP call letters bringing the WFNX call letters back to Massachusetts.
 WFNX-LP currently airs an Adult Album Alternative and community affairs format.